Generalmadnit/generalmadnit.github.io/README.md

-# GeneralMadNit.github.io
+# cv

-This is a repository created for KITS STUDENTS by KITS STUDENTS.
+This is a for My Resume